Denise Garlick

-Denise C. Garlick (née Collatos) is an American state legislator representing the 13th Norfolk District in the Massachusetts House of Representatives.
+Denise C. Garlick (née Collatos) is an American state legislator who represented the 13th Norfolk District in the Massachusetts House of Representatives.

 Garlick was graduated from Dedham High School in 1972.
+Garlick attended the New England Baptist Hospital School of Nursing and Fitchburg State College BSN.
 She is a Needham resident and a member of the Democratic Party.
 In 2017, she was honored as the Massachusetts Developmental Disabilities Council's Legislator of the Year.
 She is also a registered nurse.
+In Needham she served as the vice chair of the Board of Selectmen, co-chair of the Needham Senior Center Exploratory Committee, and the chair for the Needham Board of Health.